Faster-than-light: EPR paradox

-The EPR paradox refers to a famous thought experiment of Albert Einstein, Boris Podolsky and Nathan Rosen that was realized experimentally for the first time by Alain Aspect in 1981 and 1982 in the Aspect experiment.
+The EPR paradox is a thought experiment of Albert Einstein, Boris Podolsky and Nathan Rosen, and is named after their surnames.
 In this experiment, the two measurements of an entangled state are correlated even when the measurements are distant from the source and each other.
 However, no information can be transmitted this way; the answer to whether or not the measurement actually affects the other quantum system comes down to which interpretation of quantum mechanics one subscribes to.

 An experiment performed in 1997 by Nicolas Gisin has demonstrated quantum correlations between particles separated by over 10 kilometers.
 But as noted earlier, the non-local correlations seen in entanglement cannot actually be used to transmit classical information faster than light, so that relativistic causality is preserved.
 The situation is akin to sharing a synchronized coin flip, where the second person to flip their coin will always see the opposite of what the first person sees, but neither has any way of knowing whether they were the first or second flipper, without communicating classically.
 See No-communication theorem for further information.
-A 2008 quantum physics experiment also performed by Nicolas Gisin and his colleagues has determined that in any hypothetical non-local hidden-variable theory, the speed of the quantum non-local connection (what Einstein called "spooky action at a distance") is at least 10,000 times the speed of light.
+A 2008 quantum physics experiment also performed by Nicolas Gisin and his colleagues has determined that if the correlations are caused by a quantum non-local connection (what Einstein called "spooky action at a distance") its speed is at least 10,000 times the speed of light.